purescript/spago/README.md

 # Or define your own module path to Main
 $ spago run --main ModulePath.To.Main

-# And pass arguments through to your program
+# And pass arguments through to `purs compile`
-$ spago run --main ModulePath.To.Main -- --some-option "argument"
+$ spago run --main ModulePath.To.Main -- --verbose-errors
 ```

 More information on when you might want to use the different kinds of build can be found at